WaterFutures/EPyT-Flow/paper/paper.md

 A first step towards such software for scenario creation is the `Water Network Tool for Resilience (WNTR)` [@klise2017software], which facilitates the simulation of hydraulic dynamics, and in addition, it allows the simulation of various events such as pipe breaks, disasters such as earthquakes, power outages, and fires.
-However, it currently does not support quality dynamics and also misses other crucial modules such as sensor configurations, and considerations of industrial controls.
+However, it currently does not support quality dynamics and also misses other crucial modules such as sensor configurations, and considerations of industrial controls
+(i.e. controls that go beyond simple IF-THEN-ELSE controls as supported by EPANET).

 The transition to Python-based open-source software [@kyriakou2023epyt],[@klise2017software], underscores a broader trend towards open-source, community-driven development in the water industry, aligning with the need for transparency,